Clemens Winkler of Germany

 Not necessary for life.

 Named for the country of Germany, germanium is not considered a metal, despite its metallic grayish-white appearance.
 It is a metalloid.
 It is a brittle and stable element, being unaffected by air or water, acids or alkalis.
 Germanium has semiconductor properties, and its main use is in transistors.
-It was the first element used to construct transistors and semiconductors, and has a new use in fiber-optic components.
+It was the first element used to construct transistors and semiconductors, and has a use in fiber-optic components.
 It is also used in metal alloys, in fluorescent lamps and as a chemical catalyst.
 Germanium is transparent to infrared radiation and is used in infrared equipment.

 Germanium is not believed to be biologically necessary, but it is believed to be useful in the function of the immune system.
 It also affects human metabolism.